entered the new century, 1999 was notable at SSQQ for the marriage of

 There is a group of 30 people who all took classes here at the studio back in the

 early-80s.
 They met each other at SSQQ, learned together, and made a point to all go out

 dancing together.
 They organized special get-togethers.
 As a result, this group of

 students became inseparable friends over the years.

-in this group are two of my best friends, Tom Easley and Mike Fagan, plus former
+Included in this group are three of my best friends, Tom Easley,

 Out of this group, there are 6